rudyravelindev/happyfindr-frontend/README.md

 1. Sign up for a free account
 2. Generate QR codes for your items
 3. Print and attach the tags
-4. Receive notifications when items are found
+4. Receive notifications when items are found (Coming soon)

 ### For Finders:

 1. Scan the QR code on found items
-2. Send a secure message to the owner
+2. Send a secure message to the owner (Coming soon)
 3. Help reunite people with their belongings

 ## 🌟 Key Components